 - a) Relevant study material and references will be provided by the trainer in advance. - b) The participants are expected to explore the topic in advance and take active part in the discussions held - c) Attending and Participating in all activities of the workshop - d) Group Activities have to be undertaken by students as guided by the trainer. - e) Evaluation of workshop activities would be done through test and quiz at the end of the workshop. - f) Submitting a write up of at least 500 words about the learning outcome from the workshop.

-The methodology followed at the workshop could be based on any one or more of the following methods:
+The methodology followed at the workshop could be based on any one or more of the following methods: Case Study Practical assignment Group Activity Role Play

 EVALUATION